 The completion and dedication of the face of Chief Crazy horse occurred in 1998, fifty years after the very first blasting of rock.
 At this point in time there is still no estimated completion date for the rest of the monument.

 Each year, the Crazy Horse Memorial Foundation hosts many educational, social and cultural events.

 For the last 30 years they have organized an Annual Spring Volksmarch where the public is invited to hike 6.2 miles through the Black Hills woodlands to see the actual sculpture in progress up close.
 This is a very popular event with up 15,000 guests in attendance each year.
 In 2013, an Annual Fall Volksmarch was introduced, giving guests a second opportunity to hike up to the monument.
 This is the most popular organized hike in the United States.

 Crazy Horse Monument Controversy

-There is plenty of controversy to go along with the Crazy Horse South Dakota monument.
-During his life Crazy Horse did not want his picture taken and his body is now buried in an undisclosed location.
+There is plenty of controversy to go along with the Chief Crazy Horse South Dakota monument.
+During his life Crazy Horse did not want his picture taken and following his death, his body was placed in an unnamed location.
 As such, the Chief Crazy Horse monument is sculpted in likeness of him and is dedicated to both the spirit of Crazy Horse and to all Native Americans.

-While Lakota (Indian) Chief Henry Standing Bear believed in the sincerity of the motives, a lot of Native Americans are still against this memorial.
-Some of the people who knew the history of Crazy Horse likened the monument to a pollution and desecration of the landscape (and environment) of the national park and its vicinity.
+While Lakota (Indian) Chief Henry Standing Bear acknowledged the sincerity of Chief Crazy Horse’s motives, many Native Americans are still against the construction of this memorial.
+Some of the people who knew the history of Crazy Horse have likened the monument to a “pollution and desecration of the landscape.”